KazanExpress/argocd-terraform-plugin/docs/config.md

 A common use-case is to be able to use _multiple_ secret backends for generating secrets within different Argo CD applications, such as when a team hosts a multi-tenant Argo CD instance.

-For this to work, AVP must be configured to use specific credentials for generating the manifests of an app.
+For this to work, ATP must be configured to use specific credentials for generating the manifests of an app.
 This can be done in one of 2 ways:

-#### Using Kubernetes secrets for supplying AVP configuration
+#### Using Kubernetes secrets for supplying ATP configuration

-This method requires having one Kubernetes secret with AVP configuration for each backend.
-For example, if there are 2 teams `foo` and `bar` using different instances of AWS Secret Manager, there should be at least 2 Kubernetes secrets containing AVP configuration: `foo-team-aws-sm-credentials` and `bar-team-aws-sm-credentials`.
+This method requires having one Kubernetes secret with ATP configuration for each backend.
+For example, if there are 2 teams `foo` and `bar` using different instances of AWS Secret Manager, there should be at least 2 Kubernetes secrets containing ATP configuration: `foo-team-aws-sm-credentials` and `bar-team-aws-sm-credentials`.

-Then, AVP can be registered as a config management plugin in `argocd-cm` like this:
+Then, ATP can be registered as a config management plugin in `argocd-cm` like this:

 ```yaml
 apiVersion: v1